proIT324/proIT324/README.md

-#### I'm a crypto master at heart.
+#### I'm a senior software engineer at heart.
 Solving problems has been always important to me.

 ![wallpaper](https://i.ibb.co/CKD1cHH/template.png)